 When you’re more connected to the present, you appreciate life’s small pleasures and gain perspective on your problems.

 There are countless health benefits of mindfulness, too.
 It helps you manage stress, lowers your blood pressure, reduces chronic pain and improves your sleep.

 Slow living means knowing how your lifestyle impacts the environment and the global community.
-This can mean supporting local farmers or connecting with locals for a more authentic travel experience.

 Slow living means nurturing your local community and spending time on the relationships that bring value to your life.